swellee/reaction/README.md

         }
       }
   - optionally, you can call [regStore](##apis) manually or not
   - then, inject moduleStore's props into React.Component class by adding a decorator [mapProp](#apis) before the component-class's declaration.
-PS: when you use the [mapProp](#apis) decorator, the metioned moduleStore will be reg automaticly if it has not been registered. and if you are using ES5, you can call ```mapProp(moduleStore, ...props)(YourComponentClass)``` instead, here is an example:
+PS: when you use the [mapProp](#apis) decorator, the mentioned moduleStore will be reg automatically if it has not been registered. and if you are using ES5, you can call ```mapProp(moduleStore, ...props)(YourComponentClass)``` instead, here is an example:
     + ```typescript
       @mapProp(mStoreA, 'size', 'price', 'count', 'infos')